jiqing112/Gnome-Global-AppMenu/README.md

 * There are some unsupported apps that can't be integrated into the extension, like Blender, which has its own GUI toolkit.
 * For some untested applications, it is possible a failure caused by a bug in the extension.
 Please, report it if is working in Unity.
 * Some Gnome applications like Nautilus, remove the possibility to export the menu in recent versions (you can use alternative applications instead).
+* This extension can only read the standard Dbus menu structure (Gtk/Kde), so we can't resolve or patch directly any problematic application that not export the menu, or if is not exported properly.
+We also can't do anything if you used an alternative internally implementation that not export the DBus menu structure for some applications.
+We are happy to include the support to any alternative implementation, if is provided an appropriate Dbus menu structure.

 Experimental JAyatana support (Try at your own risk):
 --------------